121446174/nis2-compliance-dashboard/frontend/README.md

 Purpose:Used new Map() to remove duplicate objects based on a property.
 URL: https://fullstackheroes.com/tutorials/javascript/5-ways-to-remove-duplicate-objects-from-array-based-on-property/?

+'*Chatgpt Prompt: I am working on a Node.js backend with MySQL and need to fetch cybersecurity recommendations based on user responses to security-related questions.
+Each recommendation is tied to a question, and I need to return only the recommendations where the user answered 1 (which means a security gap exists).

+The database schema includes:
+responses (stores user answers, linked to questions by question_id) questions (stores the question details, linked to categories) categories (stores category details, linked to recommendations) recommendations (stores recommendation text, linked to questions via question_id)
+I attempted this query, but I’m not sure if it correctly retrieves the relevant recommendations based on res.answer = 1 while properly joining across multiple tables: SELECT r.*, c.category_name
+FROM recommendations r
+JOIN responses res ON r.question_id = res.question_id
+LEFT JOIN questions q ON r.question_id = q.question_id
+LEFT JOIN categories c ON q.category_id = c.category_id
+WHERE res.user_id = ?
+AND res.answer = 1;
+Does this query correctly filter only the recommendations triggered by user responses?
+Is there a better way to structure it for efficiency and accuracy?"*

 # incidents.js
 Source: MernStackDev: "Post Requests"
 Purpose: This article provides guidance on handling POST requests in Express.js applications, including data validation and route setup.